Zeitlose12/SBO-Kotlin/README.md

 ## What it does

-[SBO] SkyblockOverhaul is a feature‐rich ChatTriggers module for Minecraft 1.8.9 designed primarily for the Diana event.
+[SBO] SkyblockOverhaul is a feature‐rich Hypixel Skyvlock for Minecraft fabric-1.21.5 designed primarily for the Diana event.

 ## Installation & Configuration